|

 We believe in continued learning, unrelenting refinement of technical skills, patient education and the ultimate goal of making every patient that walks through our doors “feel better.”
 Our approach to certain conditions…

-Chronic Sinusitis: This is first and foremost a medical disease.
-The inflammation in the mucous membrane of most forms of chronic sinusitis is similar in nature to the inflammation that occurs in the airways of asthmatics.
+This is first and foremost a medical disease.
+The inflammation in the mucous membrane ofmost forms of chronic sinusitis is similar in nature to the inflammation that occurs in the airways of asthmatics.
 These conditions are best managed with appropriate medical therapy aimed at blocking the inflammatory response to inhaled particles and eliminating secondary bacterial infections.
 Surgery does play a role in management of chronic sinusitis if medical therapy has failed to adequately improve the patients symptoms.
 Sinus surgery does not cure chronic sinusitis.
 It facilitates the medical treatment of the disorder by opening the sinuses, removing obstructing bony walls and polyps and washing out the sinuses.
 Medical therapy should be continued following sinus surgery to help prevent recurrence of severe inflammation and symptoms.

-Nasal and Sinus Tumors: State of the art technology and instruments are utilized by the physicians at Arizona Sinus Center to decrease post-operative healing times, improve functional outcomes and decrease complications.
+State of the art technology and instruments are utilized by the physicians at Arizona Sinus Center to decrease post-operative healing times, improve functional outcomes and decrease complications.
 Computerized surgical navigation, specialized endoscopes and a new generation of sinus instruments are utilized.
 For patients with nasal or sinus cancer, we often work closely with our colleagues in oncology, neurosurgery, head and neck cancer surgery and prosthodontics to provide outstanding multi-disciplinary care.

-Nasal Obstruction: The key to effective treatment of nasal obstruction is making the correct diagnosis.
+The key to effective treatment of nasal obstruction is making the correct diagnosis.
 A facial, nasal and upper respiratory exam is critical during the diagnostic evaluation.
 Nasal endoscopy or CT scanning may be required.
 Our physicians utilize both in-office treatments and operating room surgical procedures to improve nasal breathing.